Mathematical theory of deep learning: Training dynamics for shallow neural networks

 with convergence in distribution. \end{proposition} \begin{proof} Set $\tilde v_i\dfn \sqrt{n}v_{0,i}$ and $\tilde\Bu_i=(U_{0,i1},\dots,U_{0,id})\in\R^d$, so that $\tilde v_i\overset{\rm iid}{\sim}\CW(0,1)$, and the $\tilde\Bu_i\in\R^d$ are also i.i.d., with each component distributed according to $\CW(0,1/d)$.

 Then for any $\Bx_1,\dots,\Bx_k$

-defines $n$ centered i.i.d.\ vectors in $\R^k$ with finite second moments (here we use the assumption on $\sigma$ and the fact that $\CW(0,1)$ has finite moments of order $8$ by Assumption \ref{ass:gamma}).
+defines $n$ centered i.i.d.\ vectors in $\R^k$ with finite second moments (here we use that $\sigma$ only grows linearly and that $\CW(0,1)$ has finite second moment by Assumption \ref{ass:gamma}).
 By the central limit theorem, see Theorem \ref{thm:clt},

 converges in distribution to $\gauss(\Bnul,\BC)$, where

 This concludes the proof. \end{proof}